 With mild cervical arthritis (cervical spondylosis), you’re likely to respond well to over-the-counter or prescription medications.
-If the pain due to wear and tear of the joints, bones and discs in the cervical spine is more severe than occasional neck stiffness, cervical or neck surgery becomes an option.
+If the pain due to wear and tear of the joints, bones and discs in the cervical spine is more severe than occasional neck stiffness, Los Angeles spine surgery becomes an option.
 Here’s a closer look at your full range of options for treating cervical arthritis (CA).

 If the pain from cervical arthritis is minor and sporadic, a little rest usually helps relieve the pain.
 The condition isn’t usually progressive, so if you only experience CA that’s aggravated by neck strain, rest should help.

 Nonsteroidal anti-inflammatory drugs (NSAIDs) like aspirin, ibuprofen, naproxen and indomethacin are often recommended to help with pain due to inflammation affecting joints and bones supporting the neck.
 Prescription medications for cervical arthritis may include: